 - Always roll up windows after parking your rig.

-- Activate window/doors security systems.
+- Activate window/door security systems.

-- Go for window tinting, only if it’s allowed by regional laws.
+- Go for window tinting only if it’s allowed by regional laws.

 - Use other mechanisms like locking your trailer’s steering wheel.

-- Do not use glove boxes or consoles to lock your cellphones because they are too apparent for thieves.
+- Do not use glove boxes or consoles to lock your cell phones because they are too apparent for thieves.

 What to Do if Your RV Gets Stolen?